 - Free Cash Flow

-Again, there's more useful information but right now I'm looking for statistics pertaining to relative size only.
+Again, there's more useful information but right now I'm looking for statistics pertaining to prominence or relative size only.

 Note that there are certain companies with innovative products that aren't easily categorized and may not have peers; however, these companies are not likely to be ones suitable for a defensive investor.